Perimenopause Sleep & Nervous System Regulation

 This page maps the real patterns.

-The Five Midlife Sleep Patterns
+The Five Sleep Patterns in Perimenopause & Menopause

 The next downshift is failing to stabilize.